 The belief in spirits ranges from ancestors, guides, and saints to evil entities.
-Here’s your spirit animal quiz, a list of common questions, and answers to finding your spirit animal guides.
+Here’s your spirit animal quiz, which shows you how to find your spirit animal.
+Are you interested?

 We have a body, but our essence is spirit.
 So, it’s natural to be curious about spiritual things.
 Spirit Guides are an exciting subject.
 Many religions talk about different spiritual entities, shades, and angles.

 Much of what we know about this comes from the folklore of early man.
 Religions are versions of this folklore—these religions program our cultural narrative.
 Our task is to help spiritual travelers sort out the facts to make informed decisions on this subject.

 Here’s our approach to this task.
 First, we will look at the origins.
 Then, take a brief tour of how Western organized religion handles this subject.
 These religions have over 3 billion members.
 Last, we’ll address the most asked questions.
 So, here we go.

 Let’s start our discussion by answering some crucial questions.
 First, what are spirits?
 They are entities without material form.
 Many people believe in good and evil spirit beings.
 For instance, there are guardian angels and protective energies.
 Then, there are also evil spirits or demons.